jfjlaros/simpleRPC/docs/protocol.rst

 In this section we describe the serial protocol.

-Every exported method defined in ``methods.h`` (See :doc:`usage_device`) is assigned a number between 0 and 254 in order of appearance.
+Every exported method defined in ``methods.h`` (See the :doc:`usage_device` section) is assigned a number between 0 and 254 in order of appearance.
 The number 0 maps to the first method, the number 1 maps to the second method, etc.

 There are two types of calls to the device: the method discovery call and a remote procedure call.
 In both cases, the communication is initiated by the